 The tipster may wish to provide documents, images, photos or other relevant information to the CER.
 The decision to provide such materials rests solely with the tipster.
 The tipster’s role is complete once they have submitted their report.
 They will not be required to conduct, review, consider, or otherwise review an investigative step or any other activity.
 It will then up to the CER to decide the next course(s) of action.

 There is no compensation in exchange for submitting information.

-For more guidance on what types of information to include in your disclosure see section below on Guidance for Tipsters: Reporting Alleged Allegations
+For more guidance on what types of information to include in your disclosure see section below on Guidance for Tipsters: Reporting Allegations

 We acknowledge that being a tipster can be difficult and stressful.
 This is why we do our best to ensure the confidentiality of those who report alleged non-compliances.
 All confidential disclosures are initially received by ClearView Connects.
 This provides tipsters with a secure and reliable channel to report alleged non-compliances.

 Prior to submitting any information, you will be required to make a written declaration indicating that you would either like to remain anonymous or that you are waiving your claim to anonymity.
-If you choose to remain anonymous, the CER’s prices is structured so as to maximize confidentiality and security.
+If you choose to remain anonymous, the CER’s process is structured so as to maximize confidentiality and security.
 To maintain the integrity of this process, we use the following procedures:

 - Only trained CER staff who are members of the Disclosure Evaluation Committee are permitted to review disclosures.

 - All written disclosures, information regarding the tipster’s identity, correspondence to and from the tipster, and other documents that could reveal the tipster’s identity will be physically and electronically collected, stored, and managed securely.
 Information that could reveal the identity of a tipster will be isolated from other CER databases.